BDC Hamburger Icon

 Open row

-If you’ve seen the television show Shark Tank, you know that the Sharks evaluate companies based on revenue growth, customer acquisition costs and scalability above all else.
+If you’ve seen the television show Shark Tank, you know that the Sharks evaluate companies based on key factors like revenue growth, customer acquisition costs and scalability above all else.

-Entrepreneurs with a growth mindset know that prioritizing scalability will help them create profitable businesses with strong potential for longevity and success.
-To help you get started, we’ll share tips on how to scale your organization and highlight the components of a scalable business model.
+Entrepreneurs with a growth mindset know that prioritizing scalability will help them create profitable businesses with a strong potential for longevity and success.
+To help you get started, we’ll share tips on scaling your organization and highlight the components of a scalable business model.

 What is scalability in business?

-• Flexible systems: A scalable business typically has flexible systems that can withstand both sudden and sustained increases in growth over time.
+• Flexible systems: A scalable business typically has flexible systems that can withstand sudden and sustained growth over time.

-• Talented teams: No one can scale a business alone, so scalable businesses usually have a strong team of employees with various skill sets who contribute their talent and expertise to help the business grow.
+• Talented teams: No one can scale a business alone, so scalable businesses usually have a strong team of employees with various skill sets who bring their talent and expertise to support growth.

 • Documented processes: Scalable businesses have documented processes that others can replicate.
 A documented process makes it easier to train new employees and helps the company operate more efficiently.